 - A RaAM Prize Panel will be formed at appropriate points by the RaAM Executive Committee, with term-limited membership, and subject to such regulations (e.g., concerning successive membership terms) as will be agreed from time to time by the RaAM Board.
 The RaAM Prize Panel will be solely responsible for deciding on eligibility and awards.

 - The RaAM Executive Committee will take due measures against possible conflicts of interest, and members of the Prize Panel will not be connected to applicants or their PhD process, e.g., as examiner or supervisor.

-- Awards will be announced at the end of the 2019 RaAM Seminar.
+- Awards will be announced at the end of the RaAM annual conference.